 How was the pie?

 I ordered the strawberry and Mother had the blackberry.
 They used fresh fruit, but the filling was a Jello-style that I’m not really fond of.
 It was good, but not my favorite.
 Of the two, I liked the blackberry better.
-Unlike so many other businesses in Southeast Missouri, the Corner Stop Cafe has a website that gives you an actual, non-Madeline-style address, 5 South Locust; a menu; the hours and contact info.
+The actual, non-Madeline-style address is 5 South Locust, Dexter, Mo.

 I’m not sorry the steak house was closed.
 This place is a great find: good food in good quantities, served by some nice people.
 I sure wish they were in Cape and West Palm Beach.